Fair Value Measurements

 In determining fair value measurement, the Company uses observable inputs whenever possible.
 The level of a fair value measurement within the hierarchy is dependent on the lowest level of input that has a significant impact on the measurement as a whole.
 If quoted market prices are available at the measurement date or are available for similar instruments, such prices are used in the measurements.
 If observable market data is not available at the measurement date, judgment is required to measure fair value.

 The following is a description of measurement techniques for items recorded at fair value on a recurring basis.
-There were no material items recorded at fair value on a nonrecurring basis for the year ended December 31, 2025, except the fair value measurements determined as part of the part of the Acquisitions as discussed in Note 2, Acquisitions.
-There were no material items recorded at fair value on a nonrecurring basis as of December 31, 2024.
+There were no material items recorded at fair value on a nonrecurring basis as of December 31, 2024 or December 31, 2023.

-IRLCs and LPCs — The fair values of IRLCs and LPCs are based on observable current market prices of securities backed by similar mortgage loan held for sale (discussed above), net of costs to close the loans, subject to adjustments for the estimated loan funding probability, or “pull-through factor” and the inherent value of servicing.
-Given the significant and unobservable nature of the pull-through factor and value of servicing, IRLCs and LPCs are classified as Level 3.
+IRLCs: The fair value of IRLCs is based on current market prices of securities backed by similar mortgage loans (as determined above under mortgage loans held for sale), net of costs to close the loans, subject to the estimated loan funding probability, or “pull-through factor”.
+Given the significant and unobservable nature of the pull-through factor, IRLCs are classified as Level 3.

-Forward commitments and Treasury futures The Company's Forward commitments are valued based on quoted prices for similar assets and liabilities in an active market with inputs that are observable and are classified within Level 2 of the valuation hierarchy.
-The Company's Treasury futures are valued based on quoted prices for similar assets and liabilities in an active market with inputs that are observable and are classified within Level 2 of the valuation hierarchy.
+Forward commitments: The Company’s forward commitments are valued based on quoted prices for similar assets in an active market with inputs that are observable and are classified within Level 2 of the valuation hierarchy.

 Assets and Liabilities Measured at Fair Value on a Recurring Basis